Alex Jacques: Career

 In 2024, Jacques announced that he would be retiring from F2 commentary after 10 years, citing the need to spend more time with his family and to focus on Formula One.
+In October 2025, Jacques published the book Grid To Glory: 75 Milestone Formula One Moments on 75 years of Formula One racing.

+Following Channel 4 gaining the rights to broadcast The Boat Races in 2026, it was announced Jacques would take over as the lead commentator from Andrew Cotter.